Why It’s Time to Invest in Preventive Oral CareNovember 4, 2020

 Like coffee, wine contains tannins that can promote enamel erosion.
 Many people assume that white wine is safe to drink because it doesn’t have a strong color as reds and rosés.
 However, lower acidic properties don’t come with a lighter color.
 Similar to vinegar, wine’s potency in acidity levels doesn’t rely on its hue.

-Understandably, some of the drinks on this list are some of your favorite beverages and are sometimes necessary for your daily routines.
+Understandably, some of the drinks on this list are drinks that stain teeth.
 It’s best to use a straw if you want to avoid these drinks from causing extrinsic staining to your teeth.
 Doing so will prevent the front surface of your teeth from direct contact with the liquids.
 Another smart way to minimize stains is by sipping some plain water and swishing it around your mouth after or even while you drink these beverages.
 After you’ve washed out as much as possible and allowed your saliva to do its job, don’t forget to brush and floss, ensuring your pearly whites stay in good condition!

 Maintaining proper preventative dental care practices is an excellent way to avoid any tooth damage from missing enamel.
 The degradation of this layer won’t just make your dentin more exposed; it will also make your teeth more vulnerable to decay and cavities.
 This is why it’s best to consult with your local dentist to see if you require stronger dental treatments.